bertmelis/bertmelis.github.io/_posts/2021-04-11-1-Basic-configuration.md

 hidden: false
 ---

-I chose Debian as operating system.
+I chose Debian as the operating system.
 It is secure and lean.
 But this also means a couple of extra steps to make it usable.

 <!--more-->

 ## Installation

-For convenience I used a keyboard and monitor for [the installation](https://www.debian.org/releases/stable/installmanual) of Debian 10.
+For convenience, I used a keyboard and monitor for [the installation](https://www.debian.org/releases/stable/installmanual) of Debian 10.

-I followed the on screen instruction but a few things are worth mentioning:
+I followed the on-screen instructions but a few things are worth mentioning:

 - The `root` user didn't get a password.
-Hence it cannot login but it also means the regular user I created was given `sudo` rights.
+Hence it cannot log in but it also means the regular user I created was given `sudo` rights.
 - I unchecked all the optional packages so the system was minimal.

 Before going completely headless, I installed some basic utilities and an SSH server: